ahmrz/genetic-algorithm/README.md

 ## References

+1. D. E. Goldberg and J. H. Holland, 1988.
+“Genetic algorithms and machine learning”, _Machine Learning_ 3, pp. 95–99.
-1. D. Kreher and D. Simpson, _Combinatorial Algorithms_.
-CRC Press, 1998.
+2. D. Kreher and D. Simpson, 1998. _Combinatorial Algorithms_.
+CRC Press.
-2. S. Martello, “Knapsack problems: algorithms and computer implementations,” _Wiley-Interscience series in discrete mathematics and optimization_, 1990.
+3. S. Martello, 1990.
+“Knapsack problems: algorithms and computer implementations” _Wiley-Interscience series in discrete mathematics and optimization_.
-3. A. J. Kulkarni, G. Krishnasamy, and A. Abraham, “Solution to 0–1 knapsack problem using cohort intelligence algorithm,” in _Cohort Intelligence: A Socio-inspired Optimization Method_.
-Springer, 2017, pp. 55–74.
+4. A. J. Kulkarni, G. Krishnasamy, and A. Abraham, 2017.
+“Solution to 0–1 knapsack problem using cohort intelligence algorithm” in _Cohort Intelligence: A Socio-inspired Optimization Method_.
+Springer, pp. 55–74.